 What can you do day to day to achieve these goals and what are you willing to give up right now?

-Not only will this hold you accountable, it will also help you find out who really does want you to succeed.
-People who want to see you succeed will be encouraging and optimistic.
+Not only will this hold you accountable, it'll also help you find out who really does want you to succeed.
+People who want to see you successful will be encouraging and optimistic.
 The doubters will fill you with negative energy ("You’ll never look like that.")
 Once you identify them, try your best to avoid them, at least until you have your new body and can rub it in their faces.